wid0gast/ML-Resources/abc.md

 3. The assignments and tests will be made to make sure you understand everything.
 Less work will be already done for you and you will be responsible for most of the code.
 This is probably the most important part of a good course.
    1. In the best courses, the evaluation will not only test your theoretical understanding, but also the implementation aspects.
-   b.
-In some courses, there will be a heavy focus on implementation (code) and less on the theory.
-Such courses will
-      generally give you a very good intuition of the theory that might be better than the theory focused courses (ex:
+   2. In some courses, there will be a heavy focus on implementation (code) and less on the theory.
+Such courses will generally give you a very good intuition of the theory that might be better than the theory focused courses (ex:
       FastAI).
 Depending on your goals, you might actually prefer this.
-   c.
-Some courses won't have formal assignments.
-Instead, the instructor will recommend things you should try out
-      in your free time (like in FastAI).
+   3. Some courses won't have formal assignments.
+Instead, the instructor will recommend things you should try out in your free time (like in FastAI).
 For some people, this can be more rewarding than the alternative.
 As long as you have the motivation to follow through, this is still fine and probably better than the above points.
 4. They will spend time on foundational topics without rushing to the more advanced stuff.